imagobea/hackerrank/data-structures/linked-lists-doubly/easy-reverse-doubly-linked-list/reverse-doubly-linked-list.md

-# Reverse a Linked List
+# Reverse a Doubly Linked List

 ## Problem

 ### Description

-Given the pointer to the head node of a linked list, change the next pointers of the nodes so that their order is reversed.
-The head pointer given may be null meaning that the initial list is empty.
+Given the pointer to the head node of a doubly linked list, reverse the order of the nodes in place.
+That is, change the next and prev pointers of the nodes so that the direction of the list is reversed.
+Return a reference to the head node of the reversed list.

 ### Task